 Conclusion

-Learning how to manually focus a lens will make you a better photographer.
-It’s as simple as that.
-It forces you to think about your subject, frame it, and then build your image around it.
-Also, when you are unable to use autofocus you will be able to default to your manual skills!
+Mastering manual focus will undeniably make you a better photographer.
+It compels you to think about your subject, compose it, and build your image around it.
+Plus, when autofocus fails, you can always rely on your manual skills!

-Thanks for reading!
-I just have one ask for you.
-If you made it this far and liked this article, please let me know in the comments below.
-You can see what I am up to right now on any of my social accounts below.
-Also, if you’re in London, perhaps we can catch up for a shoot?
-I am always interested in collaboration projects!
+Thank you for reading!
+If you enjoyed this article, let me know in the comments below.
+You can also follow my ongoing adventures on my social accounts.
+If you’re in London, perhaps we could arrange a shoot?
+I’m always open to collaborative projects!